Christmas tree (drag racing)

 A pre-2011 CompuLink drag racing Christmas Tree as currently in use on the Curacao International Raceway.

 Modern drag races are started electronically by a system known as a Christmas tree.
 A common Christmas tree consists of a column of seven lights for each driver or lane.
 Each side of the column of lights is the same.
-The current design of the Christmas Tree used an NHRA national event, which was first used in April 2011, consists, from the top down, of a blue LED light set (top and bottom halves), then three amber bulbs, then a green bulb and a red bulb.
-At other events, and NHRA national events prior to 2011, the function of the blue light set was performed by four smaller amber bulbs.
+The current design of the Christmas Tree used at CompuLink venues for NHRA national events, which was first used in April 2011, consists, from the top down, of a blue LED light set (top and bottom halves), then three amber bulbs, then a green bulb and a red bulb.
+At other events, and non-CompuLink NHRA national events (and CompuLink prior to 2011), the function of the blue light set was performed by four smaller amber bulbs.

 The lights are activated after the drivers are properly staged on the starting line by interrupting a set of two light beams across the track itself.
 One set is on the starting line, and the other set sits 7 in behind it.